harshagarwal0401/SocialHub/README.md

 ## 🙏 Acknowledgments

-- Built with the MERN stack
+- Built with love by harsh agarwal
 - Styled with Tailwind CSS
 - Icons from React Icons
 - Notifications with React Hot Toast